 The full spectrum of reproductive health care, including abortion and contraception/birth control, is legal and available in Massachusetts.
 BMC is here for all your healthcare needs and patients are able to safely and legally access both contraception/birth control and abortion here at BMC and in other clinics in the state.

-Learn more about our commitment to reproductive health care here.
+Learn more about the Department of Obstetrics & Gynecology's commitment to reproductive health care here.

 Services and Programs